Health and Wellness Information

 Wellness Promotion

-6. Connection to campus and community resources and services
+5. Connection to campus and community resources and services

 Speech and Hearing Clinic

 The Speech and Hearing Clinic (located at 201 Carter Drive, Suite 400) is a free community clinic maintained by the Department of Communication Sciences and Disorders to train student clinicians under licensed, certified faculty supervision.
 The clinic provides evaluation, intervention, and consultation services to individuals with speech and language disorders, hearing disorders, communication differences, and professional communication enhancement needs to individuals across the lifespan.
-The clinic also provides diverse community outreach and education opportunities for individuals and institutions.
+The clinic also provides a wide range of community outreach and education opportunities for individuals and institutions.
 Clinic services are offered free of charge to all individuals.
 Appointments can be made by contacting the clinic office at 610-436-3402 or by emailing jjohnson@wcupa.edu.

 Department of Counseling and Psychological Services